By Carolyn Twesten, Weaver Street Market Produce Merchandiser

 Blood oranges are well-known for their beautiful, deep-red flesh.
 The red color is produced by anthocyanins, the same antioxidant found in dark colored berries like blueberries and blackberries.
 They’re not just healthy for you though, they are also delicious to eat, with hints of pomegranate and raspberry.
 Try them on their own or atop an arugula salad, or in a fancier recipe like these Buckwheat Pancakes with Blood Oranges and Ricotta.

-Co-op Weekly Reward for Owners will be 50% off all citrus, good January 6-12, 2021.
+Owner Weekly Reward for Owners will be 25% off all citrus, good January 17-23, 2024.
 Owners, you don’t need a physical coupon, the promotion will be automatically adjusted at the register.

 Not an owner?
-Become one today to receive co-op weekly rewards, as well as the other benefits of ownership, like invitations to the Co-op Fair, a logo T-shirt and bag, and the right to vote in board elections.
+Become one today to receive co-op weekly rewards, as well as the other benefits of ownership.
 Learn more here.